Customer Experience

 Closing these gaps helps put organizations back on the right track for customer support to build measurable value rather than drain resources.

-Balancing AI, Help Content, and the Human Touch
+Finding the Right Mix of AI, Help Content, and Human Support

 AI is here to stay, and it’s making customer support faster and more scalable.
 Still, it’s not replacing the need for high quality content or human experts to guide their fellow humans through complex scenarios.
 The strongest customer service strategies will find balance between three support components.